mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

             Process tasks in chunks [default to all scheduled chunks] until more time than timer is left behind [Defaults to no limit]
             :param chunks: if given, an iterable of chunks to generate
-            :param timer: if given, an float in seconds to determine how far to generate
+            :param timer: if given, a float in seconds to determine how far to generate
             todo: add some better sorting function!